Selig Hecht: Explaining the Atom

+World War II ended with the use of atomic weapons developed in secret by the Manhattan Project.
+Hecht wanted ordinary Americans to understand this new source of energy.
+He first educated himself in atomic physics using publicly available sources.
+In 1945 he joined the Emergency Committee of Atomic Scientists, "headed by Einstein and formed for the purpose of informing the public on problems of atomic energy."
+In 1946, Hecht wrote Explaining the Atom, which was published in early 1947.
+He noted in the Preface that his aim was to "help to make intelligent voters":

-So long as one supposes this business is mysterious and secret, one cannot have a just evaluation of our possessions and security.
+So long as one supposes this business is mysterious and secret, one cannot have a just evaluation of our possession and security.
 Only by understanding the basis and development of atomic energy can one judge the legislation and foreign policy that concern it.

-In a 1947 review in the New York Times, Stephen Wheeler wrote that it was "by all odds the best book on atomic energy so far to be published for the ordinary reader."
+In a review in The New York Times, Stephen Wheeler said that Explaining the Atom was "by all odds the best book on atomic energy so far to be published for the ordinary reader."
 Similarly, James J. Jelinek wrote that it was an "invaluable contribution to the layman."
-He credits Hecht with "conveying to the layman the intellectual drama" of the development.
-Jelinek asserts that the book is "profoundly provocative in its political and sociological implications."
+He credited Hecht with "conveying to the layman the intellectual drama" of the quest to unlock the atom.
+Jelinek asserted that the book was "profoundly provocative in its political and sociological implications."

-After Hecht died, a second edition was issued in 1959 by Eugene Rabinowitch.
+In 1954 a revised edition of Explaining the Atom, with four additional chapters, was issued by Eugene Rabinowitch.
 Both editions were recommended by George Gamow.